Agoric/agoric-sdk/packages/cosmic-swingset/README.md

 # Agoric's Cosmic SwingSet

-Agoric's Cosmic SwingSet enables developers to test smart contracts build with [ERTP](https://github.com/Agoric/ERTP) in various blockchain setup environments
+Agoric's Cosmic SwingSet enables developers to test smart contracts built with [ERTP](https://github.com/Agoric/ERTP) in various blockchain setup environments.

 This repository currently hosts various pieces:
 - Code to set up a **solo node** (a local peer which can host objects for testing or interaction with a blockchain)